 Behind the clarity here we mean making the icon understandable.
 That is one more feature supporting icon’s being meaningful.
 In fact, what it the point of being meaningful if nobody except the creator understands this meaning?
 For the icon, lack of clarity is the death knell.
 Instead of speeding up and easing the process of interaction, such icon will confuse the user and bring out poor user experience.

 The simplicity of icons is still a kind of debatable issue.
 Actually, designers agree that icons should be simple but still argue about where is the level of simplicity needed.
-Anyway, here in the studio we support the idea that any icon should be as simple as it is required for its particular aim and function and the designer working on it should stand on the foundation of following the existing guides for icons design and omitting any unnecessary details that can overload the image.
-However, at the same time, it’s important to remember about the general style and other elements of the visual representation of the whole app or website concept.
-Successful consideration and combination of these factors will result in efficient icons.
+Anyway, here in the studio we support the idea that an icon should be as simple as it is required for its particular aim and function and the designer working on it should stand on the foundation of following the existing guides for icons design and omitting any unnecessary details that can overload the image.
+However, at the same time, it’s important to remember the general style and other elements of the visual representation of the whole app or website concept.
+Successful consideration and a combination of these factors will result in efficient icons.

 recognizable and unique